nautobot/nautobot/nautobot/docs/models/extras/relationship.md

 Filters can be defined to restrict the type or selection of objects for either side of the connection.

 An important note is that the filters have to be defined in **FilterSet** rather than QuerySet format.
-In practice this means that you can use any of the filters that are valid in the REST API for a given object type, but cannot necessarily use complex nested attribute lookups (such as `interfaces__ip_addresses__prefix_length` on a Device, for example).
+In practice this means that you can use any of the filters that are valid in the REST API for a given object type, but cannot necessarily use complex nested attribute lookups (such as `interfaces__ip_addresses__mask_length` on a Device, for example).

 As an example, let's create a relationship between Circuits and Devices.
 In our situation we only would terminate Circuits on Devices with the Device Role of `edge`.